gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 >**Notes:**
 - Prometheus and the various exporters listed in this page are bundled in the Omnibus GitLab package.
-Check each exporter's documentation for the timeline they got added.
+Check each exporter's documentation for the release that they were added.
 For installations from source you will have to install them yourself.
 Over subsequent releases additional GitLab metrics will be captured.
 - Prometheus services are off by default but will be on starting with GitLab 9.0.